spatie/laravel-validation-rules/README.md

 - `'sebastian@example.com, sebastian@example.com'` // fails

-You can allowing duplicate itmes like this:
+You can allowing duplicate items like this:

 ```php
 (new Delimited('numeric'))->allowDuplicates()